HISTORY

 Our Curriculum

-With so many of our children having a heritage from the African countries, children learn about the British invasion of the great Benin Kingdom during black history month and how our views have changed over time about what happened.
+With so many of our children having a heritage from the African countries, all of our children learn about the British invasion of the great Benin Kingdom during black history month and how our views have changed over time about what happened.
+In Year 6, our children study this fascinating topic in more depth to ensure a really full understanding.

-Lastly, being a school in Leicester, we could not miss the opportunity to look into how we found our last Yorkist King in a carpark!
+Local History is incorporated to really cement the relevance of History to children’s own lives.
+Fascinating census data and aerial photographs are used to support this and of course, being a Leicester school, we can’t miss the opportunity to look into how we found our last Yorkist King in a carpark!
 The children look at the evidence found and what it tells us about how he died, but also why he was there in the first place!

 Hands-on History